vega/altair/doc/user_guide/marks.rst

 The ``mark`` property is what specifies how exactly those attributes should be represented on the plot.

-Altair provides a number of mark properties:
+Altair provides a number of basic mark properties:

 ==========  ============================  ===================================================  ====================================
 Mark Name   Method                        Description                                          Example